-In June 2017, the Company was informed by a reliable source at the AIM Specialty Health® ("AIM"), which is the body that manages the insurance coverage policy for some of the insurance companies and organizations that bear the costs of medical treatment under private medical insurance in the U.S (the "medical insurers"), that the AIM intends to recommend to its panel of experts on updating the AIM guidelines for medical insurers (the "AIM Guidelines"), so that they will include the changes in the AASM Guidelines described above.
-In the opinion of that reliable source the update of the Aim Guidelines will become effective during November 2017.
+In October 2017, the AIM Specialty Health® ("AIM"), which is the body that manages the insurance coverage policy for some of the insurance companies and organizations that bear the costs of medical treatment under private medical insurance in the U.S (the "medical insurers"), formally published an updated version of the AIM guidelines for medical insurers (the "AIM Guidelines"), so that they will include the changes in the AASM Guidelines described above.
+The updated AIM Guidelines came into force on November 20, 2017.
 The Company estimates that the proportion of insureds who are not covered for the WatchPAT tests out of all private health insureds in the U.S. ranges from 15% to 20%, while in specific states (such as Massachusetts), insureds who are not covered as aforesaid, up to 60% of the insured population in private medical insurance.
-In the Company's opinion, the expected change in the AIM Guidelines, if implemented, may lead to the inclusion of the WatchPAT test in the basket of medical examinations and procedures covered by some of the medical insurers who have not yet cover their insureds for this test, including medical insurers belonging to the large umbrella organization Blue Cross Blue Shield.
+In the Company's opinion, the change in the AIM Guidelines may lead to the inclusion of the WatchPAT test in the basket of medical examinations and procedures covered by some of the medical insurers who have not yet cover their insureds for this test, including medical insurers belonging to the large umbrella organization Blue Cross Blue Shield.
 Such a move could significantly increase the number of insured individuals in the U.S. who are entitled to coverage for home sleep tests performed through the WatchPAT device and may therefore contribute to an increase in the Company's revenues from this product in the U.S. as from 2018.